sloapcdkt/Screen2/README.md

 # Data Screening Tools for San Luis Obispo County APCD
 This repository contains R functions and RMarkdown templates used by the [San Luis Obispo County Air Pollution Control District](http://www.slocleanair.org/) for data screening during validation.

-These tools are highly customized to the SLO County APCD situation and are not likely work to in other situations without modification; they presented here for informational/inspirational purposes only.
+These tools are highly customized to the SLO County APCD situation; they are not likely to work in other situations unless modified.
+They are presented here for informational/inspirational purposes only.

 The `manual.html` file contains detailed instructions for how to use the screening tools along with examples.
-The easiest way view the manaul is to click on the "Clone or download" button, above, and download a zip file of this repository.
+The easiest way view the manual is to click on the "Clone or download" button, above, and download a zip file of this repository.
 Unzip the file, and click on `manual.html` to view the manual in your browser.

 ## File Descriptions
 ### The Manual and related files